alexhunsley/video-image-tools/frightful_thumbnails/README.md

 # Frightful Thumbnails

-This tool makes it more convenient to work with thumbnail images generated from videos, especially in the windowed file manager of YourFavouriteOS (so Finder in Mac OS, Explorer in Windows, etc)
+This tool makes it more convenient to preview thumbnail images generated from videos, particularly in the windowed file manager of YourFavouriteOS (so Finder in Mac OS, Explorer in Windows, etc)

+It's extra helpful when you're dealing with many videos.

 # Why not just use Da Vinci/FCP/my favourite NLE?

 They're great!
 But sometimes you don't want to faff around launching these tools, or don't have them available.

-In those situations, thumbnails generated from videos are a handy preview tool that can be used in your OS by using Icon view mode.
+In those situations, thumbnails generated from videos are a handy preview tool that can be used in your OS by using the Icon view mode.

 # Show me an example